 Hawaiian Black Triggerfish (Melichthys Niger)

 Hawaiian Black Triggerfish (Melichthys niger) is an omnivore that can be fed a mixed diet of shrimp, squid, clams, fish, and other meaty fares suitable for carnivores, as well as marine algae and vitamin-enriched herbivore foods.
 This triggerfish will normally do well in an aquarium with other fish of the same species.
 It recommended that multiple Black Triggerfish be introduced to the tank at the same time.Continue to 5 of 7 below.

 While Triggerfish can be difficult to keep in an aquarium, the Pinktail Triggerfish is an exception.
 It may be a bit difficult to get them to eat when first introduced to the aquarium, but once they figure out that handfed foods are actually food, they adapt well.
 This fish enjoys the shallower waters outside the reef that has very rocky, stony or coral terrain where it can hide.
 Provide it with plenty of shelter and ample room to roam around.

 07 of 07

-Also known as Humu-Humu, Black-Wedgetail, Wedge-Tail, Pig-Nosed, Reef, and Painted Triggerfish, to help to reduce aggression towards other tankmates, provide ample room and shelter to allow this fish to establish an adequate sized territory of its own.
+This fish is also known as Humu-Humu, Black-Wedgetail, Wedge-Tail, Pig-Nosed, Reef, and Painted Triggerfish.
+To help to reduce aggression towards other tankmates, provide ample room and shelter that will allow this fish to establish an adequate sized territory of its own.